Health Guidelines during Hajj

 After returning from Hajj get enough rest, drink plenty of fluids.
 If you develop fever and cough that interfere with your daily activities during the first two weeks after your return, it is recommended to do the following:

-• Cover your mouth and nose with a tissue while coughing or sneezing and wash your hands regularly
+• Cover your mouth and nose with a tissue when coughing or sneezing.

-• Avoid close contacts with others to avoid infecting them
+• Avoid close contacts with others to avoid infecting them.

 Frequently Asked Questions